DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/README.md

 - `ModifiedCubeMapGen`: computation of the irradiance map
 - `Photoshop`: drawing of the concept schemes, texturing, painting, detailing
 - `ShaderFrog`: testing of some parts of the shaders
-- Some basic IDEs and the `Chrome` browser for writing and testing code
+- Some basic IDEs and the `Chrome` browser resp. for writing and testing code

-All the assets used in the project except the environment map, which is drawn from a `Three.js` example and under CC licence, were made by our team.
+All the assets used in the project except the environment map, which is drawn from a `Three.js` example and is under CC licence, were made by our team.
 The font used for the menu belongs to the DejaVu font family, which is under free license.

 # Further work